Calculator

 Specific yield is annual energy generated per kWp installed (kWh/kWp/year).
 It varies by location: India 1500-1700, UAE / Middle East 1800-2000, Africa 1700-1900, Europe 900-1300, USA 1300-1700, Southeast Asia 1400-1600.
 Your EPC contractor's commissioning report or the inverter's first-year data is the source of truth.
 We default to regional averages when you pick a region.

 PR is actual energy delivered as a % of theoretical maximum.
 Losses include inverter conversion (~3-5%), DC cabling (~2-3%), AC cabling (~1-2%), soiling (~3-7% depending on cleaning frequency), shading, and module degradation.
 Typical PR for a well-designed plant is 75-82%.
 Below 70% suggests something is wrong (heavy soiling, undersized inverter, partial shading, faulty strings) — exactly what continuous monitoring catches.
+Under net metering, PR drift is invisible to the owner because the bill keeps looking fine.

 It works for any plant size, but the buyer profile we serve is commercial and industrial rooftop solar — typically 50 kWp to 5 MWp.
 Residential solar follows the same math but with much smaller numbers.
 Utility-scale solar plants are designed primarily for export, so the self-consumption framing doesn't apply.